expo/fyi/sso-setup-microsoft.md

 # Configuring Microsoft Entra ID for Expo SSO

-In order for Expo to configure your organization to use Single Sign-On (SSO), you will need to configure a new application in Microsoft Entra ID and make note of the following information:
+In order to configure your organization to use Single Sign-On (SSO), you will need to configure a new application in Microsoft Entra ID and make note of the following information, which you can then enter in your Expo org's settings (Owner permission required):

 - Client ID from your application
 - Client secret from application